aazibch/natours/README.md

 # Natours

 A full-stack application for a fictional touring company called Natours.
-Payment functionality has not been implemented yet.

 ## Scripts